hotwax/oms-documentation/documents/retail-operations/brokering/README.md

 ## Brokering Rules Builder

-Let’s learn how to configure order routing in HotWax Commerce to enhance and optimize fulfillment operations with this user manual.

-This guide will lead you through the process of configuring your brokering run, routings and rules to enhance and optimize your fulfillment operations.
-Before diving into the configuration steps, it's crucial to have a solid understanding of the various routing parameters.
+This guide will lead you through the process of configuring your brokering run, routings and rules in HotWax Commerce Order Routing App.

-Brokering rules play a pivotal role in your fulfillment strategy and are structured hierarchically:
+Here's how brokering rules are structured hierarchically:

 <figure><img src="../.gitbook/assets/HotWax Commerce Order Routing.png" alt=""><figcaption><p>Brokering Rules in HotWax Commerce</p></figcaption></figure>